Great-Wasabi/RSA-Encryption-Decryption/README.md

         7) To Decrypt A Cipher
             i)  for each character, take its power to the privateKey and modulo it with n. decryptedUnicode = (character ^ privateKey) % n ii) Decode the character from Unicode to its character equivalent.

+sp2.
+Path Finder ( C++ )

+      Procedure:
+      1) The User is asked to create a mxn matrix of their choice of height and width.
+      2) The user then selects a % of impassible objects inside the given map.
+      3) This creates a map of paths and random numbers with -1 as an impassible block.
+      4) The user is then asked to specify End Point and the Start Point.
+      5) From that the system uses dijkstra algorithm alongside a greedy approach to find the shortest path from the start to end point without crossing the impassible blocks